Vatsim-Scandinavia/controlcenter/CONFIGURE.md

 ## Environment

 Here is a list over all environment variables you may tweak.
+You may start the container with `docker-compose.yaml` from the root folder, but fill it out with the required variables first.

 ### Required